minrk/open-on-github.novaextension/README.md

 often because they require the current branch to be tracking a remote, when I ~always want to open a file on the 'origin' repo, so that's what this does.
+None of the other extensions seem to be maintained, either, so I can't fix them myself.

 Assumptions:

+- Consistent remote naming (i.e. `origin`, the default or `upstream`, etc.).
-- The latest ref on the current branch is available on `origin` (e.g. in a PR or on a branch)
+- The latest ref on the current branch is usually available on `origin` (e.g. in a PR or on a branch)

 Uses the `gh` command-line tool to check if the latest commit is available on `origin`.
 If it's not, it will open on HEAD instead.